kahosks/CPSC433/README.md

     Output:

 -TODO: Make sure there is a class/method that outputs the final solution.
-The courses are to be printed to console in alphabetical order (can use String.compareTo() or equivalent)
+The courses are to be printed to console in alphabetical order (can use String.compareTo() or equivalent) DONE!